imagment/Silver-Cplusplus/Functions/meshAt.md

 This function is used to find a mesh in a certain location.
 The parameters are Vec2 and Vec3.
 They both return a vector of mesh that is in that location.

-## Time complexity
-Both functions have a time complexity of O(N), where N is the number of objects.

 ## Example Usage
 ```
 int k = silver.place("player", 0, Vec3(10,10,0));